 - Rotate staff so that all nurses get sufficient time off from work to rest and de-stress;

-- Organise regular refresher courses for nurses especially on areas such as how to use equipment safely and correct postures to minimise risk of muscular injuries;
+- Organise regular refresher courses for nurses, especially on areas such as how to use equipment safely and correct postures to minimise the risk of muscular injuries;

 - Inform nurses immediately in case of outbreaks of contagious diseases and educate them regarding preventive measures;

 - Provide all nurses with proper personal protection gear.